 The Condo Trap

-For first-time real-estate investors, current condo owners, and anyone weighing HOA-governed versus single-family ownership over the next 25 years.
+Written for first-time real-estate investors and current condo owners.
+Also for anyone weighing HOA-governed versus single-family ownership over the next 25 years.

 Save $10K–$20K in listing commission, post-NAR settlement